The NFL’s wild card weekend is now Super-sized.

 Then, with your initial wager, place a pre-game moneyline bet of $5 or more on any NFL postseason contest through Feb.
 13 (Super Bowl LVI).

-And if that bet wins, you’ll receive $280 worth of free bets.
+And if that bet wins, you’ll receive $280 worth of bonus.
 And that’s in addition to any cash winnings on the original wager.

 Here’s an breakdown of the key promo details: